 Those persons living on disability without working, are earning about $10,000 a year.
 If we compare this to the 2009 (LICO), this means a single person living solely on disability, is living approx $7,000 below the LICO (or poverty line) as established in 2009.

-An argument to protect the DTES by putting in zoning bylaws to prevent further development in a neighborhood that has a history of maintaining services to help the marginalized is, therefore, critical.
+An argument to protect the DTES by putting in zoning bylaws to prevent further development in a neighbourhood that has a history of maintaining services to help the marginalized is, therefore, critical.

 Another argument for a working wage would also greatly reduce poverty and encourage people without disabilities to work.
 As it stands today, many working people lose hope or simply give up, once they realize that working at minimum wage simply sends a person in circles unable to pay bills or make rent.